 What Does a Sober Companion Do?
 (And How to Know If You Need One)

-Sober Coach · Principal Consultant · NIH CHORUS Co-Author
+Founder & Principal Consultant · NIH CHORUS Co-Author

 Three days out of treatment, sitting in a hotel lobby in Boston, a man told me he hadn't slept in 48 hours.
 Not because of withdrawal.
 Because he didn't trust himself to be alone with the minibar.